5

 Barry Broman, an ex-CIA clandestine officer, once paid a retiring foreign asset several hundred thousand dollars - which goes a long way in some countries.
 The person was later called back and earned even more.

-“Every case is different,” Broman told SPYSCAPE, but in his experience “millionaire spies are very much in the minority.”
+“Every case is different,” Broman told SPYSCAPE, but in his experience “millionaire spies are very much in the minority”.

 “The sky's the limit for technical information that can save us many millions of dollars.
 Similarly, critical-intentions intelligence could result in a huge paycheck,” Broman said.

-US-KGB double agent Robert Hanssen, in comparison, collected about $1.4m in cash, diamonds, and Russian bank deposits for 15 years of spying before he was jailed for life in 2001.
+US-KGB double agent Robert Hanssen collected about $1.4m in cash, diamonds, and Russian bank deposits for 15 years of spying before he was jailed for life in 2001.
+Only four other American double agents are believed to have earned more than $1m for their crimes.
+(See below for The Millionaire Club of Traitors & Turncoats.)

-There are other traitors who haven’t been caught, however, so the risks and the financial rewards could be higher.
+There are traitors who haven’t been caught, however, so the risks and the financial rewards could be higher.
 Then again, not everyone spies for money.

 Peter Debbins, the former Green Beret sentenced to 15-plus years for spying for Moscow, told the court he was motivated by ideology and accepted only a bottle of cognac, $1,000, and a Russian military uniform.
+Anna Montes, also known as The Queen of Cuba for spying for Havana, believed in Fidel Castro's social justice as did Kendall Myers and his wife.
+US Navy intelligence analyst Jonathan J. Pollard served 30 years in prison because he wanted to serve Israel.

 Running an agent

 There's a lot of different reasons intelligence officers want foreign spies to accept cash.
 "Basically, it's a psychological motivation.
 Right?
 Like you're now indebted a little bit.
-It's a little bit of control...You want to see if that person is going to follow your directions or kind of fall under your spell, if you will," Shawnee Delaney, a former Defense Intelligence Agency agent handler and SPYEX consultant, told SPYSCAPE's True Spies.
+It's a little bit of control...You want to see if that person is going to follow your directions or kind of fall under your spell, if you will," Shawnee Delaney, a former Defense Intelligence Agency agent handler and SPYEX consultant, told True Spies.

 "When they sign a receipt - they can sign Donald Duck if they want.
 It doesn't have to be their real name - all of that is psychological," Delaney added.
 "You're signing: 'Okay yes, I'm taking money from you and I'm going to sign my name or an alias or an X or whatever.'
 But you're doing that.
 And so that is a big psychological thing."